 - General and Data term types

 - Further examples

 1. How to interact with the VSM-box prototype

 - To enter a VSM-term:

 - Just type and select an item from the Autocomplete list.

 - Only a few ‘toy’ terms are preloaded in this page’s dictionaries.
-But you can type and select Autocomplete’s last item to add new terms!
+But you can type, and then select Autocomplete’s last item to add new terms!

-- Double-click a VSM-term to edit it.
+- Double-click an existing VSM-term to edit it.
 Press

 Esctwice to cancel.

 - Trident: 1) click above the term that functions as the subunit’s subject, 2) then above the one that functions as its relation, 3) and then its object.
 This assigns a ‘triple’.